Līhuʻe Airport: Facilities and aircraft

-Lihue Airport covers an area of 915 acre at an elevation of 153 ft above mean sea level.
+Līhuʻe Airport covers an area of 915 acre at an elevation of 153 ft above mean sea level.
 It has two asphalt paved runways designated 3/21 and 17/35, each measuring 6,500 by 150 ft.
 The airport also has one helipad measuring 64 by 64 ft.

-For the 12-month period ending on August 5, 2022, the airport had 109,650 aircraft operations, an average of 300 per day: 61% air taxi, 28% scheduled commercial, 10% general aviation and 1% military.
-At that time there were 46 aircraft based at this airport: 19 single-engine, 5 multi-engine and 22 helicopter.

-On a typical day, certain gates are used for certain airlines to arrive in and depart out of the Lihue Airport.
-Gates 9-10 are mostly used by United Airlines, flying Boeing 737-800 and Boeing 737-900ER aircraft along with occasionally using the Boeing 757-200.
+On a typical day, certain gates are used for certain airlines to arrive in and depart out of the Līhuʻe Airport.
+Gates 9-10 are mostly used by United Airlines, flying Boeing 737 MAX 8 and Boeing 757-200 aircraft.
 Alaska Airlines occasionally uses Gate 9 as well.
 Gates 7-8 are mostly used by Delta Air Lines using the Airbus A321neo, Alaska Airlines using Boeing 737 aircraft, Southwest Airlines and WestJet.
 Hawaiian Airlines uses both Boeing 717 and Airbus A321 aircraft for gates 3-4, and 5-6 for their inter-island and US mainland flights, according to the airline staff.
-American Airlines mostly uses Gate 3 and occasionally Gate 4, using the Airbus A321 to fly in and out of Lihue.
+American Airlines mostly uses Gate 3 and occasionally Gate 4, using the Airbus A321 to fly in and out of Līhuʻe.
 All gate areas are air-conditioned.

 Hawaiian Airlines operates one Premier Lounge at the airport, open to first class travelers.

 In July 2024, major construction related to the relocation of Runway 03/21 to comply with federal safety standards began.
 This includes displacing Runway 03/21 455 feet to the west and extending the end of the runway by 855 feet.
 Improvements to taxiways, Runway 17/35, and modernizing LED runway and taxiway signage are also part of the project.
 It is expected to be completed in December 2026.